 With one bite of this classic New Orleans recipe – Louisiana Oyster Loaf – I am transported back to a long ago time when simplicity reigned in Creole cooking.
 It is a basic recipe that elevates Louisiana oysters to spiritual heights.

 For a born and bred Louisiana boy, I was raised that eating oysters in the fall and winter months is the natural order of things.
 Conventional wisdom is that oysters are only to be consumed in months that have the letter “R” (September through April) and although that age-old adage still prevails, you’d be hard-pressed to find any month of the year in Louisiana that the tasty bivalves aren’t available.

-On a recent trip to New Orleans, Roxanne, Lauren and I stayed overnight in a gracious old shotgun house, in the Uptown section, just off of Magazine Street.
 Most visitors to the city never make it past the French Quarter, but New Orleans’ most interesting areas are just minutes away from the touristy trap that the Quarter has become.
 All along the Warehouse District, Mid City, the Marigny, the Garden District and Magazine Street are some of the local haunts that make the city so unique.

 On the upper stretch of Magazine resides one of my favorite old-time restaurants, Casamento’s.
 Situated in tight quarters with a timeworn storefront, many just pass by this legendary eatery without the slightest glance, but inside is one of the perennial favorites of generations of Uptown residents who swear by their raw oysters and sandwiches including my favorite, the Louisiana Oyster Loaf.